How to Easily Put the Chain Back on Your Mountain Bike

 Once the chain is clean, position the chain on the largest chainring.
 Use the bike’s rear derailleur and shift the chain onto the smallest sprocket.
 Gradually ease the chain downwards by pedaling the bike counter-clockwise.
 The chain should easily settle onto the teeth of the chainring.
 Make sure that the chain is secure and test pedaling to ensure that the chain runs smoothly without any jerks or slack.
 Taking the time to adequately refit the chain on the chainrings will give you peace of mind knowing that your bike is safe and ready to ride.

-Related Post: How to Install Mountain Bike Brakes: A Step-by-Step Guide for Beginners
+Related Post: How Many Inches is a Medium Mountain Bike Frame?
+A Comprehensive Guide for Bike Enthusiasts

 The Final Check-Up – Checking the Tension and Lubricating the Chain